 Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

 Many of the skilled trades in construction are Red Seal trades, including plumbers, electricians, pipefitters, and others.
 Carpenter is also one of the 56 designated Red Seal trades.
-Carpenters who earn their Red Seal carpenter certification – the national standard for the trades across Canada – demonstrate commitment towards the industry, their trade and their clients.
+Carpenters who earn their Red Seal carpenter endorsement – the national standard for the trades across Canada – demonstrate commitment towards the industry, their trade and their clients.
 These tradespersons also prove that they have a high level of skill and expertise.

 Carpenters work in residential, commercial and industrial work environments for a variety of employers, such as construction firms, home builders, renovation and repair firms, property managers, tenants, and other related building industry employers.
 They construct, renovate and repair structures made of wood, concrete, steel, and other similar materials.